NBC News poll: The South, once a conservative bastion, is changing

 Georgia

-Unlike residents of other Deep South states, Georgians were split about evenly on whether they support Trump and whether they'd vote Democratic or Republican this year.
+Unlike residents of other Deep South states, Georgians were split about evenly on whether they support Trump and whether they would vote Democratic or Republican this year.

 Compared to residents in other Southern states, Georgians were more likely to trust the federal government, give undocumented immigrants a chance to stay, support LGBT rights, favor removing Confederate monuments from public places, and pay higher taxes to fund infrastructure and education.